pingcap/blog/async-commit-the-accelerator-for-transaction-commit-in-tidb-5.0.md

 ### One-phase commit (1PC)

-If a transaction only updates a non-index column of a record, or inserts a record without a secondary index, it only involves a single region.
+If a transaction only updates a non-index column of a record, or inserts a record without a secondary index, it only involves a single [Region](https://docs.pingcap.com/tidb/stable/glossary#regionpeerraft-group).
 In this scenario, is it possible to complete the transaction commit in only one phase without using the distributed transaction protocol?
 Well, this is certainly possible, but the difficulty lies in how to determine the Commit TS for a one-phase commit transaction.

 With Async Commit providing a basis for calculating the Commit TS, the difficulty of the one-phase commit implementation is solved.
 We calculate the Commit TS of a one-phase commit transaction in the same way as Async Commit and commit the transaction directly through a single RPC with TiKV.